Bernard E. Anderson: Career

 Anderson worked for the Bureau of Labor Statistics, and then became the second African American member of the Wharton School faculty, and the first to be awarded tenure there.

 He was among the founders of the Caucus of Black Economists in 1969, now the National Economic Association, and has served as that organization's president.
-He was also inaugural chair of the Pennsylvania Intergovernmental Cooperation Authority, vice chair of the Manpower Demonstration and Research Corporation, chair of the Board of Trustees of Lincoln University, and vice chair of the Board of Tustees of Tuskegee University..
+He was also inaugural chair of the Pennsylvania Intergovernmental Cooperation Authority, vice chair of the Manpower Demonstration and Research Corporation, chair of the Board of Trustees of Lincoln University, and vice chair of the Board of Trustees of Tuskegee University.
+He was also the Director for Social Sciences, the Rockefeller Foundation, 1978 t0 1985.

-Anderson was appointed as Assistant Secretary of Labor for the Employment Standards Administration by President William J. Clinton in 1993, and was confirmed by the Senate for this position in February, 1994.
+Anderson was appointed as Assistant Secretary of Labor for the Employment Standards Administration by President William J. Clinton in 1993, and was confirmed by the Senate for this position in February 1994.
 He returned to Wharton in 2001 as Whitney M. Young, Jr. Professor of Management.